influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sql/data-types.md

   - /influxdb/cloud-serverless/query-data/sql/cast-types/
 ---

-InfluxDB Cloud backed by InfluxDB IOx uses the [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) implementation of SQL.
+InfluxDB Cloud Serverless uses the [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) implementation of SQL.
 Data types define the type of values that can be stored in table columns.
 In InfluxDB's SQL implementation, a **measurement** is structured as a table, and  **tags**, **fields** and **timestamps** are exposed as columns.